wys1024/Multi-type-Data-Adaptive-Semantic-Communication/README.md

 ## Data Set

-The text data set uses the minutes of the European Parliament
+The text data set：the minutes of the European Parliament

-The image data set uses cifar_10
+The image data set：cifar_10

-The audio data set uses the speech data set of Edinburgh DataShare
+The audio data se：the speech data set of Edinburgh DataShare

 ## System structure diagram